mcopelandmw/mira-api-demo/mira-api-mcp-demo-guide.md

 ### Step 4: Paste the config

+The config file is like a contact card.
+It tells Claude Desktop three things: where Meltwater lives, how to get in (your API key), and what language to speak (MCP).
+You're just filling in the address.

 Replace everything in the file with the following, swapping in your real API key where it says `<your api key>`:

 ```json